- paddle.vision.ops. psroi_pool ( x, boxes, boxes_num, output_size, spatial_scale=1.0, name=None )

 boxes_num (Tensor) – The number of boxes contained in each picture in the batch.

 output_size (int|Tuple(int, int)) The pooled output size(H, W) – is int32.
 If int, H and W are both equal to output_size.

-spatial_scale (float) – Multiplicative spatial scale factor to translate ROI coords from their input scale to the scale used when pooling.
+spatial_scale (float, optional) – Multiplicative spatial scale factor to translate ROI coords from their input scale to the scale used when pooling.
 Default: 1.0

 name (str, optional) – The default value is None.
 Normally there is no need for user to set this property.
 For more information, please refer to Name

 4-D Tensor.
 The pooled ROIs with shape (num_rois, output_channels, pooled_h, pooled_w).
 The output_channels equal to C / (pooled_h * pooled_w), where C is the channels of input.

 import paddle x = paddle.uniform([2, 490, 28, 28], dtype='float32') boxes = paddle.to_tensor([[1, 5, 8, 10], [4, 2, 6, 7], [12, 12, 19, 21]], dtype='float32') boxes_num = paddle.to_tensor([1, 2], dtype='int32') pool_out = paddle.vision.ops.psroi_pool(x, boxes, boxes_num, 7, 1.0) print(pool_out.shape) # [3, 10, 7, 7]